Expert guidance on getting the most from your gear

 06.10.2013| By Shure Notes|

 What specifications are important to understand when you’re getting ready to upgrade or replace your earphones or headphones?
-If you’re not a sound engineer, understanding the difference between frequency range and frequency response – or …tagsChris Lyonsearphone specificationsearphonesheadphone specificationsheadphonesMatt Engstrompersonal listening
+If you’re not a sound engineer, understanding the difference between frequency range and frequency response – or even the impedance requirements of your iPod or DJ rig – can have an impact …tagsChris Lyonsearphone specificationsearphonesheadphone specificationsheadphonesMatt Engstrompersonal listening

 08.20.2012| By Shure Notes|